FrendsPlatform/FrendsTemplates/Templates/ERPs/Dynamics365/Dynamics products and prices to Shopify/long-description.md

-This template requests products and their prices from the specified Dynamics 365 instance, and either inserts or updates each product in the designated Shopify store after mapping them to a compatible format.
+This template retrieves products and their prices from the specified Dynamics 365 instance, and either inserts or updates each product in the designated Shopify store after mapping them to a compatible format.

 ![Template](assets/Dynamics_products_and_prices_to_Shopify.svg)